Swiftshine/swiftshine.github.io/doc/key/bgst.md

 Additionally, fields that *appear* to be grid entries do not follow the regular grid entry pattern -- an example can be found in `stage/stage000/section001.bgst3`.
 It's unknown if this is an entry, some other data, or garbage.

 ### Image data
 A "main image" is a [CMPR](https://wiki.tockdom.com/wiki/Image_Formats#CMPR)-compressed image.
-Because transparency is not supported, grids that want to render a specific part of the image must use an additional [I4](https://wiki.tockdom.com/wiki/Image_Formats#I4) -encoded alpha mask.
+Because transparency is not supported, grids that want to render a specific part of the image must use an additional [I4](https://wiki.tockdom.com/wiki/Image_Formats#I4)-encoded alpha mask.

 ## Tools
 [bgsttool](https://github.com/Swiftshine/bgst)